laggui/NLP_Toolkit/README.md

 # NLP Toolkit
+This repository is a fork from the work of github user [pklmo](https://github.com/plkmo).
 Original repository found at: https://github.com/plkmo/NLP_Toolkit

+**Disclaimer: the code was not reformatted or re-documented to follow the guidelines of the evaluation, as it is a third-party repository.**

 Library containing state-of-the-art models for Natural Language Processing tasks
 The purpose of this toolkit is to allow for **easy training/inference of state-of-the-art models**, for various NLP tasks.